 If a carer is suddenly injured or unwell, they might be unable to provide their usual care.
 There also could be situations where a carer becomes unavailable on short notice.

-In these situations, an older person might not need more care than usual.
+care than usual.
 But emergency care is still needed to fill in a gap in care.

 Here, home care might be needed.
 Alternatively, if the older person’s usual carer had significant care duties, a short-term stay in a care home might be required.
 For example, if an older person’s spouse was providing care duties all day, and the spouse suddenly becomes unwell, a care home might be the best replacement for that high level of care.